Psalms For Life

 3 It’s like Mount Hermon’s massive dew

-descending on Mount Zion’s slopes.
+descending on Mount Zion’s little slopes.

 For that’s where YHWH has promised